Exhibitions at Tring

 Visiting during the week?
 We recommend arriving after 13.00 as Gallery 2 is also a teaching space in the mornings and may be unavailable for short periods.

-This European Researchers' Night project is funded by the European Commission under the Marie Sklodowska-Curie actions.
+The European Researchers' Night project is funded by the European Commission under the Marie Sklodowska-Curie actions.